MeteAvci/MeteAvci/README.md

 I work on language, AI and automation: LLM-based tools, data workflows, and the boring stuff people don’t want to do by hand.

 - 🔭 Currently
-  - Prompt Engineer at **Twinciti AI** – designing and testing LLM workflows.
+  - Prompt Engineer at **Twinciti AI** - designing and testing LLM workflows.
-  - Founder of **Me the Tech** – custom AI tools, automations and consulting.
+  - Founder of **Me the Tech** - custom AI tools, automations and consulting.
-  - Co-founder & E-commerce Director of **Minimalisfy** – AI-driven e-commerce brand.
+  - Co-founder & E-commerce Director of **Minimalisfy** - AI-driven e-commerce brand.
-  - UX Tester at **Center for Hybrid Intelligence (Aarhus University)** – testing new AI research platforms.
+  - UX Tester at **Center for Hybrid Intelligence (Aarhus University)** - testing and helping debug for education platform.

 - 🎯 What I like working on
   - LLM prompt & workflow design